DotModGroup/ColdWaters-DotModCampaignChecker/README.md

 - All vessel arrays in campaign missions are the same length.
 - Maximum and minimum vessles in missions, as well as critical vessels.
 - Player and AI mission metadata, including frequency sums.
+- Vessels provided in mission files exist in vessel_inventory

 ## Changelog
-- v0.01: First three checks
+1. v0.01: First three checks
+2. v0.02: Added vessel name integrity check